-- For all bank transfers abroad you need to advise the bank of the grounds for the payment - For transfers to and from another country of BGN 100,000 or more or its equivalent in foreign currency, you will need to fill in a standard statistical form at the transferring bank - If you transfer more than BGN 30,000 (or its equivalent) from Bulgaria to a bank account abroad, you would need to provide the bank with certain documents proving the grounds on which the transfer or payment is being made.
+- For all bank transfers abroad you need to advise the bank of the grounds for the payment. - For transfers to and from another country of BGN 50,000 or more or its equivalent in foreign currency, you will need to fill in a standard statistical form at the transferring bank. - If you transfer more than BGN 30,000 (or its equivalent) from Bulgaria to a bank account abroad, you would need to provide the bank with certain documents proving the grounds on which the transfer or payment is being made. - b) Export and import of Bulgarian and foreign currency in cash to or from a member state of the European Union - You can import and export Bulgarian and foreign currency up to EUR 10,000 without having to declare it to the Customs Authorities. - Import and export of currency equal to or exceeding EUR 10,000 shall be declared upon request of the customs authorities.

-b) Export and import of Bulgarian and foreign currency in cash to or from a member state of the European Union
+c) Export and import of Bulgarian and foreign currency in cash to or from a third country

-- You can import and export Bulgarian and foreign currency up to EUR 10,000 without having to declare it to the Customs Authorities. - Import and export of currency equal to or exceeding EUR 10,000 shall be declared upon request of the customs authorities. - c) Export and import of Bulgarian and foreign currency in cash to or from a third country - If you would like to export currency exceeding BGN 30,000 or its equivalent in foreign currency, in addition to the requirements mentioned above, you must also provide a certificate issued by the Bulgarian revenue authorities that you do not have any outstanding tax liabilities. - In case the exported currency exceeds the equivalent of BGN 30,000 but does not exceed the amount imported and declared upon entering Bulgaria, a foreign individual is required to declare only the type and amount of exported currency, its origin and purpose without the need for a tax certificate.
+- If you would like to export currency exceeding BGN 30,000 or its equivalent in foreign currency, in addition to the requirements mentioned above, the Customs Authorities may require through official channels confirmation that you do not have any outstanding tax liabilities. - In case the exported currency exceeds the equivalent of BGN 30,000 but does not exceed the amount imported and declared upon entering Bulgaria, a foreign individual is required to declare only the type and amount of exported currency.